Katie O'Brien: 2010

 O'Brien started 2010 by attempting to qualify for the WTA ASB Classic in Auckland but lost her opening match 1–6, 5–7 to Canadian Valérie Tétreault.
 She moved onto the WTA Premier event in Sydney and lost 3–6, 3–6 to Anastasia Rodionova in the first round of qualifying.
 On 11 January O'Brien, achieved a new career-high ranking of 87.
 Playing in the main draw of the Australian Open for the second successive year, O'Brien defeated Austrian Patricia Mayr 6–3, 6–3 in the opening round for her second career-victory in a Grand Slam.
 In the second round, O'Brien faced the eighth seed and former world number one, Jelena Janković, and put in a spirited performance but went down 2–6, 2–6.
 O'Brien is expected to move to a new career-high ranking after the Australian Open.

 2011

 O'Brien kicked off her 2011 season at the ASB Classic in Auckland.
 Her ranking was not high enough for her to be directly accepted into the main draw so she entered the qualifying tournament.
 In the first round, she defeated Emily Fanning of New Zealand, 6–2, 6–2, and in the second round defeated No. 4 seed 7–5, 6–3, but lost to Noppawan Lertcheewakarn and did not win a place in the main draw.

 O'Brien then got a wildcard into the 2011 Wimbledon Championships, where she faced Kimiko Date-Krumm in the first round.
 However, she lost in under an hour, and became the first player eliminated from the main draw in the tournament.
-On 12 August 2011, she announced her retirement at the age 25.
+On 12 August 2011, she announced her retirement at the age of 25.